Cybvr/JujuZero/README.md

 Deployment

-JujuAGI is deployed using Vercel.
+Juju is deployed using Vercel.
 The deployment process is as follows:

 1. **Push Changes to GitHub:**Push your changes to the main branch.
 2. **Automatic Deployment:**Vercel automatically detects the push, builds, and deploys the updated version.